 A320neo programme.
-In connection with the A320neo programme, the Company faces the following main challenges: A320neo (new engine option) ramp up including the A321neo ACF (Airbus Cabin Flex); management of the internal and external supply chain pressure as a result of the industrial ramp-up; ensuring maturity and high quality service support for a growing number of operators of A320neo.
+In connection with the A320neo programme, the Company faces the following main challenges: the transition from A320ceo (current engine option) to A320neo that began in 2016 continued with 181 deliveries in 2017; management of the internal and external supply chain pressure as a result of the industrial rampup; ensuring maturity and high quality service support for a growing number of operators of A320neo (new engine option).
 The main focus will be with the further ramp-up for Airbus and both engine suppliers.
-For both engine suppliers, challenges are to (i) meet the delivery commitments in line with agreed schedule and ensure sufficient engine availability; (ii) fix in-service maturity issues in line with Airbus and customer expectations and mitigate the associated consequences; (iii) manage engine upgrades and performance.
-The E2E industrial and delivery process at Airbus is under review and will result in significant process and organisation changes.
+For both engine suppliers, challenges are to (i) meet the delivery commitments in line with agreed schedule and ensure sufficient engine availability; (ii) fix in-service maturity issues in line with Airbus and customer expectations and mitigate the associated consequences.